Voxelmetric/Voxelmetric1/README.md

 ## Development note
 Voxel(metric) is in development and still has a log way to go.
 This means things are liable to change fast without notice or be broken and documentation will struggle to keep up.

+## How to run the project
+There are several ways to open the project.

+##### Open project
+The easiest one is to select "Open" in Unity3D dashboard or "Open Project..." from the editor and selecting "VoxeUnity".
+This will work right of the box with no further steps required on your side.

+##### Import to an existing project
+If you already have an existing project running and want to import Voxe(lmetric) into it you can simply drag VoxeUnity folder and drop it to your project's folder.
+However, two more steps are necessary in this case.
+You need to select .NET 4.6 as your scripting runtime (Edit->Project Settings->Player) and you need to update the ResourcesFolder variable in Config.cs.
+By default it is set to "Assets/Voxelmetric/Resources" but depending on where you place you project you might need to change it to, e.g. "Assets/VoxeUnity/Assets/Voxelmetric/Resources".
+Without pointing Voxe(lmetric) into a proper folder it would not be able to find its resource files which would result in all kinds of errors on project's startup.

+##### Opening example scenes
+Once you imported your project successfuly there is nothing more holding you back from trying one of the example scenes bundled with the project.
+You can find them in VoxeUnity/Assest/Voxelmetric/Examples.
+You can use them as a template to build your own scenes.